tarantool/tarantool-internals/source/qsync.rst

 Here we traverse the queue and mark the entry as committed and discard it from the queue.

-Finally the master node exits from ``txn_limbo_ack`` and calls ``txn_limbo_wait_complete``.
+Finally, the master node exits from ``txn_limbo_ack`` and calls ``txn_limbo_wait_complete``.
 In our scenario the relay and replica were so fast that ``txn_limbo_read_confirm`` already collected the quorum and finished processing of synchronous replication but this is not always happen this way.

-In turn the replica may do the reverse and due to various reasons (for example by network lag) and decelerate the processing.
-Thus the master node gonna wait until replica processed the data.
+In turn the replica may do the reverse and due to various reasons (for example network lag) and decelerate the processing.
+Thus the master node gonna wait until replica processes the data.

 And for this case ``txn_limbo_wait_complete`` tries its best.
-Lets consider this early write case below.
+Let's consider this early write case below.

 Master write finished early
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We assume the WAL wrote the data and entry in limbo is assigned with
+We assume the WAL wrote the data and entry in limbo is assigned with a
 proper LSN number.
 Relay has sent this new data to the salve's node
 applier already.